Deposit insurance: Singapore

-Deposits in Singapore is covered by the Singapore Deposit Insurance Corporation [SDIC] up to a maximum of $75,000 per bank or finance company for each individual depositor.
+Deposits in Singapore is covered by the Singapore Deposit Insurance Corporation [SDIC] up to a maximum of $100,000 per bank or finance company for each individual depositor.

 South Korea

 South Korea covers bank deposits by Korea Deposit Insurance Corporation (KDIC) to maximum of 50 million wons per bank per each individual.
-KDIC, founded in 1996 just before the East Asian financial crisis of 1997, proved its effectiveness through the crisis and gradually upgraded its capacity over the years.
+KDIC, founded in 1996 just before the 1997 Asian financial crisis, proved its effectiveness through the crisis and gradually upgraded its capacity over the years.

 Deposits made to credit unions of South Korea are not covered by KDIC, but the Korean Federation of Credit Cooperatives (KFCC) and the National Credit Union Federation of Korea (NCUFK) regulates their respective members and covers deposits to the same amount covered by KDIC.

 Taiwan

 Deposits in the Taiwan up to NT$3,000,000 is covered by the Central Deposit Insurance Corporation.
 It was raised from the previous insurance coverage of NT$1,500,000. (or equivalent in dollar or other foreign currency).